flutter/website/src/docs/development/data-and-backend/json.md

 now _the library's responsibility_ to make sure the serialization works appropriately.

-## Generating code to nested classes correctly
+## Generating code for nested classes

-There are cases that you need to have `nested classes` inside your class, as an attribute.
-If that is your case and you followed this article so far, you have probably got some issue trying to pass your class as a json to `Firebase` (eg. Exception: Invalid argument) or some other service.

-Let's consider that we have a new class:
+You might have code that has nested classes within a class.
+If that is the case, and you have tried to pass the class in JSON format as an argument to a service (such as Firebase, for example), you might have experienced an`Invalid argument` error.

+Consider the following `Adress` class:

 ```dart
 import 'package:json_annotation/json_annotation.dart';